 Tenable Security Center and Nessus both reside on your network, running on hardware in your datacenter.
 Qualys and Tenable.io reside in the cloud, with only their scanners residing on your network.

-This makes people nervous, but both solutions encrypt the data in transit and at rest.
+The idea of vulnerability management as a cloud based service sometimes makes people nervous, but both solutions encrypt the data in transit and at rest.
 Qualys stores your data in a virtual private database and the key is based on your user account.
 All Qualys knows about your data is how much storage space you’re using and how many IP addresses you scanned.

 My biggest gripe with Nessus was always consistency.
 With Qualys, it took me a few minutes to figure out how to do the fundamental task of scanning a server or group of servers.
 I constantly see people make the same mistakes I made, but we all learn pretty fast.
 And with Qualys, I only had to learn it once.